spookylukey/django-views-the-right-way/source/context_data.rst

 So it's extremely hard to see how this can be improved.

-With a CBV, however, what you have to write this:
+With a CBV, however, what you have to write is this:

 .. code-block:: python